Cinnamon Leaf Essential Oil Properties (Cinnamomum verum)

 Therapeutic properties of cinnamon leaf oil are analgesic, antiseptic, antibiotic, antispasmodic, aphrodisiac, astringent, insecticide.* Cinnamon leaf oil can be used for rheumatism, arthritis and general pains.
 It calms an exhausted feeling of depression and stimulates the glandular system.*

-It has been known to be helpful with the flu, rheumatism, warts, coughs, colds, and viral infections. *It has been known for centuries to assist circulatory, digestive and immune-deficiency problems.
-Cinnamon leaf essential oil is useful for improving circulation, and digestion.
+Cinnamon leaf has been known as a helpful aid with the flu, rheumatism, warts, coughs, colds, and viral infections. *For centuries it has been used to support circulatory, digestive and immune-deficiency problems.
 It also helps to reduce the appearance of cellulite, stress, tiredness, and tight muscles.*

 Cinnamon leaf oil improves the spirit by elevating low vitality, motivation, and creativity.
 Cinnamon calms the mind by uplifting emotions and helping mental exhaustion.

 See our references at the bottom of this page for additional information.

 *This statement has not been evaluated by the FDA and is not intended to diagnose, treat, or prevent any disease.

 Cinnamon Leaf Oil Uses and Benefits / Blends & Suggestions

 - To relieve feelings of depression, and hopelessness, vaporize 2 drops of Cinnamon Leaf, and 4 drops of Sweet Orange.